scrunglebunky/Yup/README.md

 - 04/17/23: Conceptualization begins

 # TO DO / THOUGHT DUMP
+## WEEK ROADMAPS
+- Try to finish just ONE of these a day.
+No overworking
+- [ ] Implement a shop system to upgrade your items
+- [ ] Finish the angel boss
+- [ ] Final world BG and sprites
+- [ ] Final world boss
+- [ ] Flesh out the Events.
+Make them easier to use and make.
+- [ ] Tutorial End Cutscene
+- [ ] World End Cutscene
+- [ ] Change UFO death animation
+- [ ] Fix CRT and Crustacean animations
+- [ ] Change Home BG, Crt BG, Crustacean BG, Ocean BG
 ## extra
 ### TUTORIAL
 - Entrance info: displays text asking if you want a tutorial.
 Shoot yes or no.